CHARPENTIER70

 Academic Talks

 ‘Between Social Movement and Self-Promotion: Re-Assessing Gustave Charpentier’s Conservatoire Populaire de Mimi Pinson, 1902–1914’.
-UCD School of Music Research Seminar Series, 25 March 2026
+UCD School of Music Research Seminar Series, University College Dublin, 25 March 2026

 Broadcasting and Media